get980202/free-ebooks/README.md

 The ebooks written in Brazilian Portuguese, however, have the `(PT)` prefix to indicate it.

 The folders are all in English, to make things easy.

+### :card_file_box: Organization

+Whenever possible, books are placed in the most appropriate folder.
+Some folders have subfolders; in that case, the book may be inside one of the subfolders.

+"Miscellaneous" books (or, sometimes, books that belong to a bundle or collection) are placed inside the "z Other books" folder.
+If you can't find the book you're looking for, you might want to check this folder out too.

 ### :elephant: Large ebooks